es-utal/DieLiebe/README.md

 | [Encrypted Value] | [Decrypted Value]                        | [XORed Value]                   | l         |

 ## Benefits of the Algorithm
-1. **Strong Security**: The use of prime numbers and modular exponentiation provides robust cryptograΦc security.
+1. **Strong Security**: The use of prime numbers and modular exponentiation provides robust cryptographic security.
 The additional XOR layer adds another level of encryption, making it more resistant to attacks.
 2. **Flexibility**: DieLiebe uses two different secret keys (for encryption and decryption), offering better security against known-plaintext attacks.
 3. **Efficiency**: The algorithm is computationally efficient, with modular exponentiation ensuring fast encryption and decryption even for large ciphertexts.
-4. **Simple to Implement**: The cryptograΦc techniques used—prime factorization, XOR, and modular arithmetic—are well-understood, making the algorithm easy to implement.
+4. **Simple to Implement**: The cryptographic techniques used—prime factorization, XOR, and modular arithmetic—are well-understood, making the algorithm easy to implement.

 ## Future Improvement Scopes
 1. **Larger Prime Numbers**: To enhance security, much larger prime numbers should be used, increasing the size of the public and private keys.